Live Life Unbroken

 In fact, I had what I considered to be a very normal upbringing and spent my childhood doing the usual childhood things.
 I had plenty of friends, I did well in school and I had the usual childhood experiences including first crushes, chickenpox, dance classes, and sleepovers.

 From a very young age I also remember hating myself.
-Imagine, I am five years old, playing in my room, and I vividly remember digging my fingernails into my thigh; punishing myself for doing something wrong and knowing, with certainty, that I deserved it.
+I remember being five years old, playing in my room, and I vividly remember digging my fingernails into my thigh; punishing myself for doing something wrong and knowing, with certainty, that I deserved it.

 And like a shadow seen only out of the corner of your eye, I, too, found the harder I tried to look at the cause of my pain, the less I was able to see.